Project

 Actions #9

-Updated by rpalethorpe almost 6 years ago
+Updated by rpalethorpe over 6 years ago

 In my opinion, when all the information I gathered is correct the ht_interrupt test could be removed or tested and adapted to just run for these specific release versions when it's worth it.